Zqadiri/Minishell/README.md

 Conceptually, a pipe is a connection between two processes, such that the standard output from one process becomes the standard input of the other process.

 [Pipe() tutorial for linux](https://www.youtube.com/watch?v=uHH7nHkgZ4w)

+- Enclosing characters in single quotes (‘’’) preserves the literal value of each character within the quotes.
+A single quote may not occur between single quotes, even when preceded by a backslash.
+- Enclosing characters in double quotes (‘"’) preserves the literal value of all characters withinthe quotes, with the exception of ‘$’, ‘‘’, ‘\’ .
+The characters ‘$’ and ‘‘’ retain their special meaning within double quotes.The backslash retains its special meaning only when followed by one of the following characters: ‘$’, ‘‘’, ‘"’, ‘\’, or newline.
+Within double quotes, backslashes that are followed by one of these characters are removed